ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Automatic stop at the end of the cooking time:

-To stop the sound and the blinking, press the key [-] and [+] .
+To stop the sound and the blinking, press the keys [-] and [+].

 Automatic cooking

 All the cooking zones are equipped with an automatic cooking device.
-The cooking zone starts at full power during a certain time, and then reduces automatically its power on the pre-selected level.
+The cooking zone starts at full power for a certain time, and then automatically reduces its power to the pre-selected level.

 Start-up: